-Alternative 2 would not result in a significant contribution to cumulative impacts on fluvial geomorphology.
+Alternative 2 would not result in a cumulative contribution to fluvial geomorphology.
 Therefore, Alternative 2 would not cause an incremental impact that would be significant when added to the impacts on fluvial geomorphology from other past, present, and reasonably foreseeable future actions.